Table of Contents

 Adding Behavior

-Implementing behavior in a component usually starts with some kind of a IComponent interface.
-The most simple of these interfaces is, well, IComponent.
+Implementing behavior in a component usually starts with some kind of a IUpdate interface.
+The most simple of these interfaces is, well, IUpdate.
 This interface requires an Update method with zero arguments.
-Different IComponent interfaces have different arguments for different purposes.
+Different IUpdate interfaces have different arguments for different purposes.

 On the right, you can see the behavior of Name.Update, but where is its output?
 Add a world.Update(); call after entity creation, which calls all Update methods on all components in the world.